AmroAbdrabo/orchestrationChili/tools/cellulo-robot-pool/README.md

 cellulo-robot-pool
 ==================

-????
-Daemon that encapsulates a `CelluloLocalRelayServer`, in other words, a server that stays alive and connected to the Cellulo robots.
-Robots can be added/removed to/from this server by the [cellulo-robot-pool](../cellulo-robot-pool) tool.
+A suite of tools that provide a server that stays alive and connected to the Cellulo robots:
-While this daemon is alive, a `CelluloLocalRelayClient` in a Cellulo application can connect to the server and communicate with its previously connected robots.

-On desktop, all messages coming from the daemon are dumped via `syslog`.
+  - `cellulorobotpoold`: Daemon that encapsulates a `CelluloLocalRelayServer` where the Bluetooth sockets to Cellulo robots stay connected.
+All messages coming from the daemon are dumped via `syslog`.
 This is found in `/var/log/syslog` under Ubuntu.
+  - `cellulo-robot-pool-gui`: Starts, stops and controls `cellulorobotpoold` to add or remove robots as well as connect to or disconnect from them.

+While `cellulorobotpoold` is alive, a `CelluloRobotPoolClient` in a Cellulo application can connect to the server and communicate with its already connected robots.

+Tested on Ubuntu 16.04.
+Does not yet work on Android.

 Desktop build
 -------------

-Tested on Ubuntu 16.04.

 1. Build and install [qml-cellulo](../../).
 1. Run the following: